thumbnail image

 CONTINUING THE DOCUMENTATION OF THE FISH WARS

 This project is to document and research past, current and potential future developments in the ongoing "Fish Wars" of the Pacific Northwest of California and Beyond.
 Work from this project may lead to other Fish Wars media projects.
-We are currently looking for any interested collaborators.
+This project is apart of "IndigiSTREAM Productions; a larger initiative in collaborations with Watershed Regenerative Ventures

 This project includes the donation of two solar systems donation in the Weitchpec area.
 One of these systems will plug into an existing grid tie-in while the other will be set-up using a network of batteries.
 These donated systems will work to increase local community members understanding of solar powered energy and will lead to other alternative energy projects.